Radiographer: History

 Röntgen discovered X-rays' medical use when he made a picture of his wife's hand on a photographic plate formed due to X-rays.
 The photograph of his wife's hand was the first ever photograph of a human body part using X-rays.
 When she saw the picture, she said, "I have seen my death."

 The first use of X-rays under clinical conditions was by John Hall-Edwards in Birmingham, England on 11 January 1896, when he radiographed a needle stuck in the hand of an associate.
 On 14 February 1896, Hall-Edwards also became the first to use X-rays in a surgical operation.

 The United States saw its first medical X-ray obtained using a discharge tube of Ivan Pulyui's design.
 In January 1896, on reading of Röntgen's discovery, Frank Austin of Dartmouth College tested all of the discharge tubes in the physics laboratory and found that only the Pulyui tube produced X-rays.
 This was a result of Pulyui's inclusion of an oblique "target" of mica, used for holding samples of fluorescent material, within the tube.
 On 3 February 1896 Gilman Frost, professor of medicine at the college, and his brother Edwin Frost, professor of physics, exposed the wrist of Eddie McCarthy, whom Gilman had treated some weeks earlier for a fracture, to the X-rays and collected the resulting image of the broken bone on gelatin photographic plates obtained from Howard Langill, a local photographer also interested in Röntgen's work.

+A modern diagnostic radiology acquisition console.
+The evolution of allied health roles has expanded a radiographer's clinical domain to include advanced computed tomography (CT) slice profiling and multiplanar volume reconstruction.